labicon/POLICEd-RL/README.md

 We provide the code for our implementation of POLICEd RL on several systems:
--an illustrative 2D system
+- an illustrative 2D system
--the CartPole
+- the CartPole
--the Gymnasium Inverted Pendulum
+- the Gymnasium Inverted Pendulum
--a KUKA robotic arm
+- a KUKA robotic arm

 We illustrate POLICEd RL on a 2D system tasked with reaching a target location (cyan) without crossing a constraint line (red).
 In the repulsive buffer (green) the policy is affine and learns to point away from the constraint.